-In this key issue, we will study the identification of PIN elements in the PIN from the 5G core perspective and who/how to authorize and authenticate these PIN elements in the 5G core network.
+In this key issue, we will study the subscription linkage for a PIN from the 5G core perspective and who/how to authorize and authenticate these PIN elements in the 5G core network.

 To summarize, the following will be studied in this Key Issue:

-How does the PIN Element, e.g. non-3GPP device, connected via a gateway UE is linked to a 3GPP subscription and access the network and its services accordingly?
+- How does the PIN Element, e.g. non-3GPP device, connected via a gateway UE is linked to a 3GPP subscription and access the network and its services accordingly?

-What are the required information of the linked 3GPP subscription for the PIN Element, e.g. non-3GPP device, connected via a gateway UE?
+- What is the required information of the linked 3GPP subscription for the PIN Element, e.g. non-3GPP device, connected via a gateway UE?

-Whether and how to provision credentials to a PIN Element, e.g UE or gateway UE that provides 5G network connection to connected PIN Elements of a PIN?
+- Whether and how to provision credentials to a PIN Element, e.g UE or gateway UE that provides 5G network connection to connected PIN Elements of a PIN.

-What are the Potential architecture enhancements for PIN Elements in the PIN?

-How to identify PIN Elements in the PIN at 5GC level to serve for authentication/authorization?

-Which is the procedure of Authorization and Authentication for the PIN elements connected via a gateway UE?
+- What is the procedure of Authorization and Authentication for the PIN elements connected via a gateway UE?

-* * * * Next Change * * * *

-5.Y Key Issue #Y: PIN Identification

-5.Y.1 Description:

-In this key issue, we will study the identification of the PIN from the 5G core perspective, the entity responsible to define the PIN and its gateway to communicate to the core network.

-To summarize, the following will be studied in this Key issue:

-How and who will define a PIN?

-How to identify the PIN?

-What are the architecture enhancements required to support identification of PIN?